thisismisty/widgetintegration/widget-integration.md

 You can change the data-width parameter to suit the layout of your page- this can also be a percentage if required.
 The widget's height will change dynamically based on the content served.
 It is recommended that you don’t apply a fixed width unless required.

 There are two options for 'data-type': "full" or "mini."
-Mini reveals the postcode checker initially, then once a postcode has been entered, the results are displayed below.
+"Mini" reveals the postcode checker initially, then once a postcode has been entered, the results are displayed below.

 #### Mobiles